arunav-bhattacharya/dsalgo-problems/README.md

 - Things we iterate over sequentially
     - Contiguous sequence of elements
     - Strings, arrays, linked lists
-- Min, Max, Longest, Shortest, Contained
+- Looking for some sub-range like Min, Max, Longest, Shortest, Contained
     - Maybe we need to calculate something

 ### Some common problems